Asana/openapi/README.md

 1. Clone this repository to your local machine.

-2. Navigate to project's root directory via your terminal and install dependencies:
+2. Navigate to project's root directory via your terminal, then install dependencies:

 ```
 make setup